 Food poisoning is caused by eating food that contains bacteria, viruses or parasites For example, pâté may contain listeria.
 These are bacteria that can cause an infection called listeriosis.
 Listeriosis is rare, but it can cause miscarriage, harm a baby during pregnancy or cause severe illness in a newborn.

-Find out more about foods to avoid in pregnancy and tips for food safety.
+Find out more about foods to avoid in pregnancy.